tmd-lab/Interface_Hyper_Reduction_Study/README.md

 1. Set file path and get Abaqus output formatted as described above for the model reduction runs.
 2. Set `eliminateXb` to true if you want to eliminate the relative coordinates.
 Otherwise, set to false.
 3. Set `Ncomp_final` to the desired number of fixed interface modes, if you are eliminating relative coordinates.
 4. You may need to pass an extra argument to the HCB reduction if you have trouble will the illconditioned matrix solve in HCB.
+   See discussion above.
+This argument is named `HCB_null_space_tol` in the script now.

 ## Code changes